roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 # How OpenAPS works

 At its most basic OpenAPS works in much the same way that a person with diabetes does to determine insulin doses, corrections and the handling of carbohydrates.
 It works with the ratios that you are already familiar with and uses them to create a running forecast of what's happening with your blood sugar.
-The main difference is that OpenAPS updates this calculation every five minutes and that is performs the calculation much more precisely and takes more factors into account than a person with diabetes could do in practical terms in real life.
+The main difference is that OpenAPS updates this calculation every five minutes and that it performs the calculation much more precisely and takes more factors into account than a person with diabetes could do in practical terms in real life.

 ## The basic basal calculations